-Alternative Exam Arrangements (AEAs) are study adjustments offered to students who have been granted special consideration for ongoing support.
-They usually require changes to the scheduled conditions or format of an exam.
+Alternative Exam Arrangements (AEAs) are study adjustments granted to students who require changes to the scheduled conditions or format of an exam.

-Exams for Summer, 2021 will be delivered online due to COVID-19.
+Most exams for Semester 1, 2021 will be delivered online due to COVID-19.
 For the latest information about exams, study resources and support services, visit the exams page.
 If you have a ‘written campus exam’ then your exam will be delivered on campus.

 AEAs apply to all exams, including: